Food Photography Tips for the Blogger: Shoot Fast, Eat the Model

 Epson Perfection 2400 Photo Scanner.
 Not a high end unit, but it's good enough.

-Adobe Photoshop CS6 I download the images with Adobe Photo Downloader into Adobe Bridge and convert them to Digital Negative (DNG) format.
+Adobe Photoshop.
+I download the images with Adobe Lightroom and convert them to Digital Negative (DNG) format.
 I do most color correction and editing in Adobe Photoshop.
 Photoshop is the undisputed king of photo editing tools.
 I've been using it for more that a decade and I still haven't mastered it.
 I bought the entire Creative Suite package which also includes Dreamweaver & Contribute for website development; InDesign for page layout; Illustrator for drawing and graphics; Flash for animation; Acrobat for making pdfs; Photo Downloader for importing pix from the camera, naming, and conversion to dng; and Bridge for finding and sorting.

-Adobe Photoshop Lightroom 4 This software allows me to quickly sort and organize my images after a shoot, then I can catalog them and find them more efficiently than Bridge, which comes in the Creative Suite.
+Adobe Photoshop Lightroom.
+This software allows me to quickly sort and organize my images after a shoot.
 It allows me to hook my camera to a computer with a large monitor (called tethered shooting) so I can see what I am shooting in detail right now.
 Food photography is all about detail and selective focus and sometimes you just can't see the detail through the viewfinder.
 Viewing it on a big screen can save you from having to re-cook and re-shoot the next day because there's a fly on the meat.

 Smugmug.
 This is the online service I use to display images to clients or family and friends.
 I think it kicks Flickr's butt (and all the other services).
 Loaded with features a pro needs.
 Click the link to see how I use it.